Conservative Anosov diffeomorphisms of the two torus without an absolutely continuous invariant measure: Type perturbation of the Golden Mean Shift arising from Markovian measures

-Then we choose $m_{t+1}$ based on the original constraints from Section \ref{sec:Type--Markov} together with the restriction that $M_{t+1}=m_{t+1}+N_{t+1}$ is large enough so that the conclusion of Proposition \ref{lem: bound on h_M_t derivative}.(i) is true.
-Since this involves perhaps enlarging $m_{t+1}$ it is consistent with the other constraints of the induction. \begin{proof} \textit{of Theorem} \ref{thm: the one dimensional perturbation}.
+Then we choose $m_{t+1}$ based on the original constraints from Section \ref{sec:Type--Markov} together with the restriction that $M_{t+1}=m_{t+1}+N_{t+1}$ is large enough so that the conclusion of Lemma \ref{lem: bound on h_M_t derivative}.(i) is true.
+Since this involves perhaps enlarging $m_{t+1}$ it is consistent with the other constraints of the induction.